 The present “Singaperumal Koil” was built during 8th century by the kings, Mahendra Varman and Narasimha Varman.

-Sri Annavillappan Swami Thiru Avathara Mahotsavam (Maasi Kettai) will be celebrated at Sri Mudaliandan Swami Thirumaligai (Singaperumal Koil) between 9th of February (Thursday) to 23rd of February 2017 (Thursday).
+Sri Annavillappan Swami Thiru Avathara Mahotsavam (Maasi Kettai) is celebrated at Sri Mudaliandan Swami Thirumaligai (Singaperumal Koil) between 26th of February (Monday)2018 to 12th March 2018 ( Monday).

-Maasi kettai Satrumurai will be celebrated on Sunday, 20th of February 2017 followed by Vidayatri Utsavam for three days from 21st of Feb to 23rd of Feb 2017 and Thirukalyana Utsavam will be celebrated on 23rd of Feb 2017.
+Thiru Maasi kettai Satrumurai will be celebrated on Sunday, 9 th of March 2018 followed by Vidayatri Utsavam for three days from 10th March to 12’th March 2018 .

 Swamy Annavillappan Swami Thanian ( Glorification )